A version of this appeared in the Autumn issue of Mums & Tots magazine in 2014.

-Whenever I saw a magazine displaying the tag line “First Day at School – How to Make it Easier,” I bought it; utterly convinced I was going to read something of worth, believing there would be a nugget of information within I hadn’t read before or thought of myself.
+I used to be a sucker for magazines that displayed the tag line “First Day at School – How to Make It Easier.”
+I was convinced I was going to read something of worth, something I hadn’t read before or thought of myself.
 But it was yet another advice piece that didn’t deliver.

 More common sense wrapped up as counsel about having the uniform ready the night before, getting everyone up a little bit early to avoid a stressful rush out the door and giving your child a nice piece of fruit to ease them into their new experience.

 Come on!
-I wanted information on how to deal with the child who makes like an ostrich and sticks his head firmly in the sand and blocks out the New Experience.
+I wanted information on how to deal with the child who makes like an ostrich and blocks out the New Experience.
 I was looking for guidance on how to discreetly and politely intercept people before they asked, “are you looking forward to big school?” when I knew the thumb being shoved into his mouth was not only his way of self-soothing but also a stopper; his method of holding everything in.

 What about the playground?
 There will be no swings and slides in this one.
-How was I going to watch him deal with the disappointment of that?
+How was he going to deal with that?

-I had done everything the magazine article was suggesting; he’d been to the open afternoon and met his teacher.
+I had done everything the magazine articles suggested; he’d been to the open afternoon and met his teacher.
 He had not one but two school bags to choose from.
 He also selected his own “easy open” lunch box.

 His new school books would be arriving any day now then we would try on his uniform and purchase those very much coveted runners and new shoes especially for school.